RNOInfoScreen works as a front-end to various music and media players by

 - Displays information about the previous and currently playing songs

-- Displays album art images if found from song's directory or from Internet
+- Displays album art images, if found, from song's directory, via Internet

 - Configurable cache for downloaded images

 - Screen blankers can be disabled